SFDO-Tooling/CumulusCI/docs/dev.rst

 Create QA Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Out-of-the-box, the ``config_dev`` and ``config_qa`` flows are the same.
-Many teams have a requirement for additional configurations to be deployed when performing QA but not when developing a new feature.
+Many teams have a requirement for additional configurations to be deployed when performing QA, but not when developing a new feature.

-    Example: The Salesforce.org teams often modify the ``config_qa`` flow to deploy configurations that pertain to large optional features in a package.
+    Example: Salesforce.org teams often modify the ``config_qa`` flow to deploy configurations that pertain to large optional features in a package.
 These configurations are subsequently tested by the product's robot test suites.

 To capture your own QA configurations, spin up a new org...

 .. code-block::

     $ cci flow run qa_org

-..

 Make the necessary changes, and run:

 .. code-block::

     $ cci task run retrieve_qa_config

+This task defaults to capturing this metadata under ``unpackaged/config/qa``.

+.. note:: The configuration metadata can also be stored in a different location by using the ``--path`` option.

 ..

-    This task defaults to capturing this Metadata under ``unpackaged/config/qa``.
-The configuration Metadata can also be stored in a different location by using the ``--path`` option.

-    Or delete the org...
+To delete the org...

 .. code-block:: console

     $ cci org remove qa

-..

 Then re-create it...

 .. code-block:: console

     $ cci flow run qa_org --org qa

-..

 Then run the ``deploy_qa_config`` to deploy the previously captured configurations to the org.

 .. code-block:: console

     $ cci task run deploy_qa_config --org qa

-..

-    To require that the ``qa_org`` flow always run this task for you, add a ``deploy_qa_config`` task step under the ``flows__qa_config`` section of the ``cumulusci.yml`` file.
+To require that the ``qa_org`` flow always runs this task, add a ``deploy_qa_config`` task step under the ``flows__qa_config`` section of the ``cumulusci.yml`` file.

 .. code-block:: yaml